“It smells like vinegar in here,” my son said after I had been cleaning mirrors.

 He said, “I like it.
 It smells clean.”

 And herein lies the difference.
-He has grown up with vinegar and Sal Suds and tea tree and peppermint.
+He has grown up with vinegar and Dr. Bronner’s Sal Suds and Tea Tree and Peppermint Castile Soap.
 All of these say, “Clean!” to him.
 When I started down the green road, I had to grow accustomed to the new smell of clean.

 To me, growing up, the smell of clean was sharp, pungent, and nose scouring.
 It didn’t smell like any naturally occurring substance I knew of.
 When I smelled it, I felt reassured that everything was dirt and germ-free.